Top 10 things to do in Sheffield for international students

 6. Tramlines Festival

 The biggest music festival in Sheffield takes place over three days every July.
 Tramlines is an inner city music festival, with bands and artists playing at venues indoors and outdoors all across the city.
-It’s a great way to see your favorite artists, discover new ones, and check out venues you might not have been to before.
+It’s a great way to see your favourite artists, discover new ones, and check out venues you might not have been to before.

 7. Shopping at Rare and Racy